Parent Code of Conduct

-Information on the Rules of Golf or on matters of public information, such as positions of hazards or the flagstick are not advice.
+Information on the Rules of Golf or on matters of public information, such as positions of penalty areas or the flagstick are not advice.
 The following are not examples of giving advice and are acceptable under USGA Rules:

-- A water hazard crosses the fairway at the bottom of the hill.
+- A penalty area crosses the fairway at the bottom of the hill.

 - There is the 150 yard marker.

 - The location of the flagstick is in the back of the green.

 - One of your options is to take an unplayable lie.
 (Please note: while this is not considered advice under USGA Rules, making rulings is prohibited under Philadelphia Junior Tour Spectator Policies.)

 - If made available, spectators are restricted to golf car paths.
 In the absence of golf car paths, spectators must remain in the rough and at least 50 yards from competitors at all times except when searching for a lost ball.

 - Spectators are prohibited to walk on fairways, tees and greens

 - Spectators are permitted to carry food, beverages, umbrellas, golf apparel, etc. for all competitors

 - Spectators are prohibited to give rulings on the golf course even if they are 100% sure of a ruling.
 Competitors have the option to play 2 golf balls under Rule 20.1c or contact the nearest Rules Official for further assistance.